 I thought I’d start a page of suppliers, useful materials and resources I use in my cooking or love to visit.
-If it’s of any help to anyone, then I am very pleased.
-If not, at least it’ll serve me as my own quick guide!
-Please let me know if you have anywhere that you really love that you think I’d find useful or like to try 🙂
+Please let me know if you have anywhere that you really love that you think I’d find useful to add or others would like to try 🙂

 Shipton Mill – best range going and my first port of call for flour.
 I have used many of the flour types but the following I have bought most often: Finest Bakers White No. 1, Organic Khorasan, Swiss Dark, Organic Dark Rye, Organic Emmer.
 I have also bought from here organic fresh yeast, panibois wooden baking moulds and liners from here.
 You can save by uploading a recipe to their site, doing so will mean you get sent a discount code.

 Bakery Bits – just does everything any level of baker would need.
 I have had from here: flexible scraper, malted grains, nuttimalt, Lammas Fayre Roman Blend White Spelt, Lammas Fayre Medieval Blend Beremancorn, Lammas Fayre Victorian Blend, Redbournbury Mill Organic Unbleached White, Organic Farro Bianco, candied orange and rainbox mixes, pearl sugar, bannetons and grignettes.

 Craggs & Co. – the UK’s leading spelt producer and its flours and spelt flakes are the only 100% British products available.
 Currently, they have white and wholemeal spelt and spelt flakes to buy online.
 I’ve used this a lot over the past year and found it lovely flour for both bread and sweet bakes, and I’ve used it for a number of my recipes.